Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 "Systematization (Wenger)

 ^ 4.
-Determination of the level of formation of the leading type of activity (game)
+Determination of the level of formation of the leading activity (game)

-Diagnostic direction: determination of the level of formation of the components of social competences.
+Diagnostic direction: determining the level of formation of the components of social competencies.

-The main types of work are: accompaniment of adaptation at a new stage of education, support of the educational process (participation in the formation of "the ability to learn"), support of the transition to a new educational level (basic general education)
+The main types of work are: support for adaptation to a new stage of education, support for the educational process (participation in the formation of the “ability to learn”), support for the transition to a new educational level (main general education)

 Diagnostic direction: monitoring the child’s adaptation to school, determining the “risk group” (the degree and characteristics of the child’s adaptation to school, the reasons for academic failure are studied)